 AICL defines strategic risk as "something that is external to the organisation that, if it occurs, forces a change in strategic direction of the organisation".
-During 2023, AICL faced the crystallation of a strategic risk, recognising its ultimate parent company confirmed that it was seeking a buyer for AICL.
-The sale process has since been paused.
+During 2024 Saga entered into a binding agreement for a 20-year insurance partnership with Ageas, covering its home and motor insurance customers.
+The agreement includes the sale of AICL and transfer of CHMC claims colleagues to Ageas as part of the partnership.
+The sale and transfer are expected to complete in mid-2025.